No incisions, no pain

-Conventional radiation therapy administers a broad beam of radiation from a limited number of directions and at lower doses passing through normal tissues.
-CyberKnife’s more intense, tightly focused beams of high-dose X-ray/photon energy are delivered from many points around the body, all concentrating on the tumor, so damage to the surrounding tissue is minimized.
-Usually only one to five treatments are needed.
+CyberKnife’s intense, tightly focused beams of photon energy are delivered from many points around the body, all concentrating on the tumor, so damage to the surrounding tissue is minimized.
+Usually only one to five outpatient treatments are needed.

-While certain soft-tissue applications do require a small incision in order to place markers for tracking purposes, most procedures using the CyberKnife are non-invasive.
-Unlike some other radiosurgery systems, which require painful head frames to stabilize the patient, CyberKnife is able to compensate for patient movement during treatment, so procedures are more comfortable and can be handled on an outpatient basis.
+CyberKnife is non-invasive, so there are no incisions and no pain.
+CyberKnife is able to compensate for patient movement during treatment, so procedures are more comfortable and can be handled on an outpatient basis.

-Before your course of treatment with CyberKnife, your team of physicians, nurses, radiology staff and other healthcare professionals will create a treatment plan based on diagnostic testing and your needs.
+Before your course of treatment with CyberKnife, your team of physicians, nurses, radiology staff and other healthcare professionals will create a customized treatment plan.

 The number of treatments varies from one person to another, depending on tumor size, location and shape.
-Treatments last, on average, from 45 to 90 minutes.
+Treatments last from 15 to 90 minutes.